everydaycookingtips.com

 Preparation Steps

-• In a large bowl, whisk together flour, sugar, yeast, and salt.
+• In a large mixing bowl, whisk together flour, sugar, and salt.
+Make a well in the center and add the yeast mixture, melted butter, and egg.
+Stir until a dough forms.

-• Place the dough in a lightly greased bowl, cover with plastic wrap, and let rise in a warm place for 1-1.5 hours, or until doubled in size.
+• Knead the dough on a floured surface for 5–7 minutes until smooth and elastic.
+Place in a greased bowl, cover with a towel, and let rise in a warm place for 1 hour or until doubled in size.

 Notes